sensu/sensu-docs/content/sensu-core/2.0/getting-started/glossary.md

 [Read more.][9]

 #### Handler
-A script run by the backend to act on events.
+A component of the monitoring event pipeline that acts on events.
-Handlers can send monitoring event data to a script (or handler plugin), a TCP socket, or a UDP socket.
+Handlers can send monitoring event data to an executable (or handler plugin), a TCP socket, or a UDP socket.
 [Read more.][10]

 #### Mutator
-A script run by the backend prior to the handler to transform event data.
+An executable run by the backend prior to the handler to transform event data.
 [Read more.][11]

 #### Proxy Entity